Designing the World’s most Sustainable Teaching and Research Laboratory

 Envision a world where the earth’s complex living systems are intricately linked and in delicate, harmonious balance with their surroundings.
 Serving as a model for how natural and built environments will collaborate in the future, the Odum School of Ecology will transform education and research and set an example for a future sustainable society.

-The conceptual design of the Odum Green Building proceeded with a number of goals or visions in mind.
+The conceptual design of the Odum High Performance Building proceeded with a number of goals or visions in mind.
 These elements include PEDAGOGY, BIODIVERSITY, LIVABILITY, ENERGY, WATER, and NUTRIENT CYCLING.
 Each of these visions are embodied in the design of what will be the World’s most Sustainable Teaching and Research Laboratory.

 To create change, the building and site will serve as a multidisciplinary and interdisciplinary transparent living laboratory available to everyone.

 Indoor greenhouses and terrariums with regional and tropical habitats, aquariums, compelling soil lab walls for hydrologic processes, indoor eco-machines for wetland ecologies, in a processional that dramatically enriches the building experience.
 Interactive computational study centers are distributed throughout to immerse students in G.I.S. based geo-tracking and geo-informatics.
-Annual updates and the links between eco-systems and climate, population, infectious diseases, crops and crop systems, plant reproduction, etc will be made publicly accessible through Odum's posters and screen saver series and publicly displayed.
+Annual updates and the links between ecosystems and climate, population, infectious diseases, crops and crop systems, plant reproduction, etc will be made publicly accessible through Odum's posters and screen saver series and publicly displayed.
 Rainwater collected from the roof and purified water from the eco-machine feed the stream and is used for on-site irrigation.
 A regional/seasonal scale cafe is located in the main public space.

 The existing site area, west to DW Brooks and south to Green St, will be transformed into a series of natural working systems that support Ecology, Forestry and other UGA curricula.
-New outdoor educational settings – Sustainable habitats, wetlands, grasslands, and streams – will demonstrate the power of landscape to restore plant and animal diversity, stream ecologies, watersheds and soils.
+New outdoor educational settings – sustainable habitats, wetlands, grasslands, and streams – will demonstrate the power of landscape to restore plant and animal diversity, stream ecologies, watersheds and soils.

 Embracing ecological diversity, complexity and resilience, the project will allow natural systems to self organize, heal and regenerate ecological processes.
 This, in turn, will provide food, fiber and shelter for living species including humans.